LibreCAD/docs/guides/drawingsetup.rst

 Layers
 ------

-A basic concept in computer aided drafting is the use of layers to organize a drawing.
-Every entity in a drawing is on exactly one layer and a layer can contain lots of entities.
+A basic function of CAD is the use of layers to organize a drawing.
+Every entity in a drawing is on exactly one layer, however one layer can contain multiple entities.
 Typically entities with a common 'function' or common attributes are put on the same layer.
 For example, it might be might necessary to put all axis in a drawing on a layer named 'axis'.
 Each layer can be defined with a "Default Pen" (color, line width, line style).
 Each entity can have its own attributes or have its attributes defined by the layer it is placed on.
 In the latter case for example you can change the colour of all the entities on the "axes" layer by setting the colour (red for example) for that layer.

 In traditional manual drafting, a similar approach was used.
 Whether for Engineering, Architectural or Construction drawing etc. layers were used to show different aspects of a drawing — for example this could be a layer set up for showing centre lines on an engineering drawing or to show different building systems, such as wiring and air conditioning.
 The layers were often drawn on separate transparent sheets of paper.
 These sheets were then overlaid one on top of another to produce final drawings.

+For more details on layers, refer to **Layer List Dock** in :ref:`Dock Widgets <widgets>`

 Creating a Layer